The Rich Get Richer And The Poor Get Poorer: War On Wealth

 • A disappearing dollar

-Gold producers covering their hedges with Barrick Gold declaring they will do no more hedging ever, which means they will not be bombing the market with gold supply
+Gold producers covering their hedges with Barrick Gold declare they will no longer be hedging, which means they will not be bombing the market with gold supply.

-Meanwhile, a New Orleans Federal Court judge is allowing Blanchard & Co to sue JM Morgan Chase and Barrick Gold for manipulating the gold price.
-The case is now into Discovery.
-Ramifications from this trial alone could send the price of gold soaring.
+Meanwhile, a New Orleans Federal Court judge is allowing Blanchard & Co. to sue JM Morgan Chase and Barrick Gold for manipulating the gold price.
+The case is now in Discovery.
+The ramifications from this trial alone could send the price of gold soaring.

 Have “Central Bankers Won the War Against Gold and Silver Bullion?”
 Hardly!
 The reverse is true.
-The gold price is going to explode and when it does it will expose the nefarious scheme of some of those central bankers.
-This includes the US, Britain and Germany among others.
+The gold price is going to explode, and when it does, it will expose the nefarious scheme of some of those central bankers.
+This includes the US, Britain and Germany, among others.
 It is going to be quite a scandal.
 These central bankers are about to go down to their worst defeat ever.
-Can’t happen soon enough for me.
+It can’t happen soon enough for me.

 © 2003 Bill Murphy